For this week’s post, I wanted to give you an overview of the top 10 things nobody tells you when you’re first starting out in real estate.

 Where do you buy food?
 In a store.

-Typically when people are first starting out in real estate, they feel as if they’re only option is to get into fixing and flipping houses or wholesaling, however this really isn’t their only option.
+Typically when people are first starting out in real estate, they feel as if their only option is to get into fixing and flipping houses or wholesaling, but these really aren’t their only options.
 There are tons of ways to make money in real estate!

 For a complete break down, Brandon Turner did an excellent job of it here.

-In order for you to be successful in real estate, you need to be of the mindset of working hard now, so that later you can reap the rewards.
+In order for you to be successful in real estate, you need to be in the mindset of working hard now, so that later you can reap the rewards.

-Real estate is a definite way of building wealth but if you want “easy” and “get-rich-quick” I’d suggest you look elsewhere because you’ll just simply end up getting hurt and losing money.
+Real estate is a definite way of building wealth, but if you want “easy” and “get-rich-quick,” I’d suggest you look elsewhere because you’ll simply end up getting hurt and losing money.

-4. The Most Important Component Is Learning To Run The Numbers Accurately.
+4. The Most Important Step Is Learning to Run the Numbers Accurately

 Something I regret is not taking more time to really grasp the numbers and common formulas used for determining and evaluating deals.
 The more math you understand, the better your assessments and ultimately, the better of an investor you are.